Medusa V2 Store API Reference

 • -: Remove the field from the fields returned by default.
 For example, -title removes the title field from the fields returned by default.

-Select Relations
+Select Relations#

 To select a relation, pass to fields the relation name prefixed by *.
-For example:

 curl 'localhost:9000/store/products?fields=*variants'